liferay/liferay-docs/deployment/articles-dxp/01-saml/05-configuring-sp-and-idp-connections.markdown

 configure this URL the same way, but point back to this SP.

 Save your changes when you are finished configuring the @product@ instance as a service provider.
-There is no need to restart the server and the changes will be applied immediately.
+There is no need to restart the server: the changes are applied immediately.

-The previous two sections explained how to use the SAML 2.0 Provider app's Control Panel interface to configure @product@ as an Identity Provider or as a Service Provider.
-Such configurations should only be made through the SAML Control Panel interface and not via properties.
+Make the above configurations through the SAML Control Panel interface and not via properties.
 Some features of the Liferay SAML 2.0 Provider app are not available as properties.

 | **Limitation:** The Liferay SAML app can only be used with a single virtual
 | host.
 Technically, this means that in the SAML metadata for @product@, only one